eyebiz/PortMonitor/README.md

 # PortMonitor

-Monitor a port for incoming connections and log all attempts.
+Monitor a local port for incoming connections and log all attempts.
 Check geolocation data for your attackers.